-3.1.3.2 Enabling FIPS Validated Mode
+3.1.3.3 Enabling FIPS-Approved Mode

 In FIPS Validated Mode, FIPS-Approved cryptographic libraries are used, keys comply with FIPS-Approved lengths, and FIPS self-tests are running.
 Root access and other OS-level account cannot login.
-USB ports are disabled from being mounted for use.
-The system's munix32 mode of operation is disabled and only the CO has OS-level access (console and remote SSH).
+The system's munix37 mode of operation is disabled and only the CO has OS-level access (console and remote SSH).
 Instructions for enabling FIPS Validated Mode on the Control Center can be found in the McAfee Firewall Enterprise Control Center 5.2.0 FIPS 140-2 Configuration Guide.

-The first thing the CO shall perform is to replace all CSPs, certificates and SSH server keys.
+The first thing the CO will do is replace all CSPs, certificates and SSH server keys.
 The CO will login using the mgradmin credentials that were set up during module initialization.
-The CO will reauthenticate as a root user, and reboot the appliance.
-As soon as the module reboots and the splash screen appears, the CO will force munix mode by pressing the "TAB" key repeatedly before the module can boot into normal operating conditions.
+Once logged in, the CO will login as root, and reboot the appliance.
+As soon as the module reboots and the splash screen appears, the